dripdontkillmyvibe/wi-charge/README.md

 4. Run **Test AI Connection** to verify the API key works.
 5. After running an evaluation, results are written to the **Results** sheet.

+The report now also includes a brief market overview section summarizing battery challenges, the Wi-Charge angle and ROI in bullet form.
 The AI will extract text from the PDFs in the `ReferencePDFs` folder and combine them with online research when building the evaluation.
 To keep the system prompt within token limits, each PDF's text is truncated to a few thousand